Need Legal Help?

 Education issues in detention, conditions of detention, as well as serious offender review hearings.
 We do not assist with initial defense against convictions.

-We have very limited capacity to take on full representation but we are interested in hearing your story.
+We have limited capacity to take on full representation, we are interested in hearing your story and can connect you with resources or referrals as needed?

 Not initial applications, but we may be able to assist with denials, overpayments, or other disputes you may have.